wmaiduo/No-Treble/README.md

 ### Running the web application
 - `git clone git@github.com:DataFreq/No-Treble.git`
 - `cd No-Treble/web_app`
-- Create an .env and paste the link to a MongoDB database.
+- Create an `.env` and paste the link to a MongoDB database.
-- Create a collection and the collection with the data in [/electron/src/mongoDB/dummyData.json](https://github.com/DataFreq/No-Treble/blob/master/electron/src/mongoDB/dummyData.json)
+- Create a `music` collection in MongoDB and seed the collection with the data from [/electron/src/mongoDB/dummyData.json](https://github.com/DataFreq/No-Treble/blob/master/electron/src/mongoDB/dummyData.json)
 - Run `npm i` to install dependencies.
 - Run `npm run dev` to start the server and client.
 #